-The state’s legislators recently passed a bill mirroring efforts in Europe to force corporations to look at Board gender diversity.
+The California state legislators recently passed a bill mirroring efforts in Europe to force corporations to look at Board gender diversity.
 If they don’t, they’ll be heavily fined for non-compliance.
 In a nutshell, corporations risk heavy fines starting at $100,000, then quickly escalating to $300,000 for subsequent non-compliance.
 The legislation is far reaching and states that companies incorporated elsewhere would also be subject to this regulation if they have a ‘principle executive office’ in California.
 Here are the details from the Wall Street Journal: “The law requires a company to appoint one woman to its board of directors by the end of 2019.
 By the end of 2021 a five-member board would need to have two women, while boards with six or more directors would need three.”

 The papers are sitting on the Governor’s desk.
 I think he will sign, don’t you?
 I personally don’t think many companies will want to fight this one, the media attention would be devastating.
 So, we will see companies shifting their Board mix rapidly.